acl21/Alphabet_Recognition_Gestures/README.md

 <img src="demo.gif">

 ## Code Requirements
 The code is in Python (version 3.6 or higher).
-You also need to install OpenCV and Keras libraries.
+You also need to install OpenCV and Keras (2.1.4 version) libraries.

 ## Data Description
 A popular demonstration of the capability of deep learning techniques is object recognition in image data.